upstream-archive/simple_facebook_connect/README.md

 For basic application setup see the [facebook developer documentation](http://developers.facebook.com/get_started.php).

-Set the "Canvas Callback URL" and the "Connect URL" to "http://your.server.com/fb/connect".
+Set the "Canvas Callback URL" to "http://your.server.com/fb/connect" and the "Connect URL" to "http://your.server.com".
 Write down the API and secret key for later.

 ## Installation